mnishihan/Laravel-Generator/readme.md

 On its own, when running migrations, Laravel simply creates the specified file, and adds a bit of boilerplate code.
 It's then up to you to fill in the Schema and such. ...Well that's a pain.

 This generator task will fill in the gaps.
-It generates three things:
+It can generate several things:

 - Controllers and actions
 - Models
+- Views
 - Migrations and schema

 ## Installation